rich-p-rich/english-tutor-django-p4/README.md

 ## Text vs Images
 This website has fewer images than might be expected of a modern website.
 This is however deliberate.
 As the focus is on language practice, it is difficult to translate this into engaging images as is possible for, e.g. a food or travel site.
-There are some images, but I have kept them to a minimum to avoid distraction, and I was concerned that superfluous images would detract from my goal to keep the design as lean as possible.
+There are some images, primarily around the 'make appointments' functionality but I have kept them to a minimum to avoid distraction, and I was concerned that superfluous images would detract from my goal to keep the design as lean as possible.

+That being said, I think the homepage would benefit from one or two images in the next interation of this project.

 # Site overview

 I have tried to build upon functionalities that we covered in Project 1, such as responsive design, using a hamburger menu for the mobile navbar, and so on.

-What follows are:
+What follows:
 - features that I have not implemented before.
 - a short overview for each section of my next steps, i.e. how I would develop this after the MVP.